chainguard-dev/edu/content/chainguard/chainguard-images/reference/ruby/getting-started-ruby.md

 ```
 The following Dockerfile will:

-1. Start a new build stage based on the `ruby:latest-dev` image and call it `builder`;
+1. Start a new build stage based on the `cgr.dev/chainguard/ruby:latest-dev` image and call it `builder`;
 2. Set up environment variables that define the default location of installed Gems;
 3. Copy the Gemfile from the current directory to the `/work` location in the container;
 4. Install Bundler and run `bundle install`;
-5. Start a new build stage based on the `ruby:latest` image;
+5. Start a new build stage based on the `cgr.dev/chainguard/ruby:latest` image;
 6. Set up environment variables that define the default location of installed Gems;
 7. Copy build artifacts from `builder` and into the final image
 8. Copy the `inky.rb` and `inky.txt` files into the final image